 Before applying for a short term or payday loan, you need to ask yourself whether borrowing money is the right thing for you.
 If you can cut down on your spending or put off buying something until you’ve saved for it, do that.
 If you are borrowing money to make repayments on other loans and debts, you may be in a vicious circle and it might not be the best thing to do.

 If you think that you need help with your debts, contact Step Change Debt Charity for free impartial advice at www.stepchange.org

 Implications of Non-Payment

 When taking out an instalment loan you will be required to sign a legally binding loan agreement.
-You are confirming that you will make all the agreed repayments on the agreed repayment date.
+You are confirming that you will make all the agreed repayments on the agreed repayment dates.
 Within the loan agreement the lender will detail the late payment costs.
-All the lenders that we work with adhere to and follow all applicable collection laws and guidance as issued by the FCA.
+All the lenders that we work with adhere to and follow all applicable collection laws and rules as issued by the Financial Conduct Authority.